joaopauloschuler/kEffNetV1/README.md

   classes=10,
   kType=cai.layers.D6_16ch())
 ```
-For loading small images such as CIFAR-10's 32x32 images, you can skip the first strides with the `skip_stride_cnt` as shown in the following example:
+For loading small images such as CIFAR-10's 32x32 images, you can skip the first strides with the `skip_stride_cnt` parameter as shown in the following example:
 ```
 model = cai.efficientnet.kEfficientNetB0(
   include_top=True,